byui-cse/cse450-course/source/course/overview.md

 #### Module 01

-Each student will complete a foundational reading assignment prior to each class meeting.
+Students will complete a foundational reading assignment prior to each class meeting.
 During class, the instructor will review the material and answer questions.

 Students will then work in temporary groups during class to complete data exploration assignments.

-At the end of module one, students will take an assessment quiz, and then be assigned to permanent groups.
+At the end of module one, students will take an assessment quiz, and then be assigned to permanent groups for the remainder of the semester.

 #### Modules 02 - 07